redhat-cop/openshift-applier/roles/openshift-applier/README.md

 ### Filtering content based on tags

 The `openshift-applier` supports the use of tags in the inventory (see example above) to allow for filtering which content should be processed and not.
-The `filter_tags` variable/fact takes a comma separated list of tags that will be processed and only content with matching tags will be applied.
+The `include_tags` variable/fact takes a comma separated list of tags that will be processed and only content with matching tags will be applied.

-**_NOTE:_** Entries in the inventory without tags will not be processed when a valid list is supplied with the `filter_tags` option.
+**_NOTE:_** Entries in the inventory without tags will not be processed when a valid list is supplied with the `include_tags` option.

 ```
-filter_tags=tag1,tag2
+include_tags=tag1,tag2

 ```